Skip to content

 DI Registration

-Register endpoints explicitly by type or via assembly scanning.
+Register endpoints explicitly by type, by instance, or via assembly scanning.
+Type-based registrations are added as singleton IEndpoints services.

 // Per type